zevbo/VirtualRobotMania/manias/dodgeball-world/README.md

 ## Functions you know and love

-The controls are the same as the last competition: your bot has left and right motors that you can control independently.
+The controls are almost the same as the last competition: your bot has left and right motors that you can control independently.
 Indeed, there are a bunch of functions that you already know that still work in this new game.

 ### Motor control